GenD-tech/Gen-D/README.md

 ##  About the Project

-**Gen-D** is a premium, full-stack digital agency website built for **GEND** — a next-generation design studio that bridges traditional branding with modern digital strategy, targeting Gen-Z, Millennial, and high-growth markets.
+**Gen-D** is a premium, full-stack digital agency website built for **GEN-D** — a next-generation design studio that bridges traditional branding with modern digital strategy, targeting Gen-Z, Millennial, and high-growth markets.

 The site is more than a portfolio — it is a **complete business platform** with real-time lead capture, an AI-powered chatbot, and a password-protected admin dashboard for managing enquiries.